KhaledGhonem724/ICPC-cheat-sheet/README.md

 set2.insert(set1.begin(), set1.end());	// inserts all elements in range [begin, end] myset.erase(position);		// delete element in position
 myset.erase(pos1, pos2);	// delete all elements from pos1 to pos2 inclusive
-auto it = set_name.find(num);	// with maps num => the key
+myset.erase(key);		// in maps
-set2_name.swap(set2_name); 	// O(1)
+// returns 1 if the key element is found in the map else returns 0. auto it = set_name.find(num);	// with maps num => the key set2_name.swap(set2_name); 	// O(1)
 set_name.count(element); 	// O(log n)